Arshad-engr/symfony-crm/README.md

    - [Installation](#installation)

 ## Features
-   This is a simple CRM developed in Symfony 7 with follwoings features
+   This is a simple CRM developed in Symfony 7.
+This app features two core modules: Users and Tasks.
+Users log in to their dashboards to view assigned tasks, update task statuses (e.g., Pending or Completed), and generate analytical reports for their activities.
+Administrators manage task creation, assignment, and oversee user activity within the system.
+Below are list of features this application have.
    * Login and Registration
    * Roles and Permissions
    * CRUD operation of tasks